In my continuing series regarding natural herbs for dogs, I want to share some of the benefits of flax for our four-legged friends.

 - Can help with skin & coat.

 - Flaxseed Lignans are often recommended for the treatment of Cushings Disease to help restore thirst and urination regularity.
-Learn more here: Lignans for Cushings
+Add 1-2 mg of Lignan for each pound of your dog’s body weight.
+See our recommended brand here > Lignans for Cushings

 - The Budwig Diet is popular in the treatment of cancer and includes cottage cheese and flaxseed.
 Flax slowed the growth of breast cancer and melanoma.
 Read more here.